German WWI Trench Armor

 Quick Summary

-The German WWI Grabenpanzer was designed for static troops like machine gunners and sentries, offering protection against shrapnel and limited projectile fire.
-While it could stop pistol rounds and rifle fire at range, its significant weight and bulk severely hampered mobility and aiming capabilities.
+The German WWI Grabenpanzer trench armor, adopted in 1916, was designed for static roles like machine gunners and sentries, offering protection against shrapnel and some ballistic threats.
+While it could stop pistol rounds up close and rifle rounds at 300-500 yards, its heavy weight and bulk severely limited mobility and aiming capabilities.

 Chapters